-Reeds Gap State Park Professional Review and Guide
+Reeds Gap State Park Professional Guide

 "This park, surrounded by Bald Eagle State Forest, is quaint, quiet, and relaxing.
 Honey Creek splits it from end to end and offers decent fishing for stocked trout, especially in spring, and is paralleled by hiking trails on both sides.
 Bridges cross the stream at four points, so you can hike upstream, fish the length of the stream, and then cross over and walk back or shorten the trip at various points.